 In order to further examine IpLITR-mediated inhibitory signaling and its dependence on intracellular phosphatases, I attempted to block SHP-1 function using chemical inhibitors and the use of a DN-SHP-1.
-As shown in Figure 5.13, there was no difference in the inhibitory potential of the IpLITR chimeras in the presence of 11 $\mu$ M SSG at an E:T ratio of 10:1.
+As shown in Figure 5.13, there was no difference in the inhibitory potential of the IpLITR chimeras in the presence of 11 μ M SSG at an E:T ratio of 10:1.
 Killing of 721.221 cells was established at levels similar to the previous cytotoxicity assays and inhibition of .221-Cw3 target cell killing by KIR2DL3, KIR/IpLITR1.2a, KIR/IpLITR1.1b, and KIR/IpLITR1.1b TR was also reproduced (Fig. 5.13).
-I also performed the NK cytotoxicity assay with NK cells expressing the human inhibitory receptor LILRB1, an IgSF inhibitory receptor was also not affected by SSG treatment.
+I also performed the NK cytotoxicity assay with NK cells expressing the human inhibitory receptor LILRB1, an IgSF inhibitory receptor demonstrated to recruit SHP-1 [114], and found that inhibition by this receptor was also not affected by SSG treatment.
 (Fig. 5.14 and 5.15).